AI migration control plane for high-assurance teams

 01

-Inventory C sources, headers, tests, build files, compile commands, LOC, and migration risk without uploading the codebase.
+Inventory C/C++ sources, headers, build context, tests, risk signals, and migration candidates without uploading the repo.

 02